 About Humans of Wintringham

 Humans of Wintringham enables our clients, staff and volunteers to share their stories, in their words.
-Majority of these stories are experiences with homelessness, or a risk of homelessness.
-Many touch on factors that contribute to these circumstances, such as domestic violence, poor health, drug and alcohol abuse, incarceration etc. Each story is unique, and powerful.
-We're very grateful to be able to present you with our Humans of Wintringham.
+Many of these stories describe the hard realities of homelessness, while others touch on factors that contribute to these circumstances, such as domestic violence, poor health, drug and alcohol abuse, intergenerational poverty, sexual abuse, incarceration etc. Each story is unique, and powerful.
+We're very grateful to our inspiring and wonderful Humans of Wintringham, for entrusting us, and allowing us to share their story.